DVPE-cloud/wadtfy-custom-components/charts/tenantfilesystem/README.md

 **Preconditions**:
 * [Crossplane](https://crossplane.io) need to be installed on Kubernetes.
 * The default [AWS Crossplane Provider](https://github.com/crossplane-contrib/provider-aws) is used for provisioning AWS Resources.
+* At least three AWS availability zones in the VPC are required to establish an EFS connectivity.

 ### Add Helm repository